 gdbserver gives us a view into the program’s

 qemu-arm -singlestep -g 1234 main

 (gdb) set architecture armv8-a (gdb) target remote localhost:1234 (gdb) file main Reading symbols from main... # yay!

 gdb is cool, but it’s not nearly as comfortable as well

 fleshed out emulators/IDEs like Keil.
 Watching registers, CPSR and

 gdb’s TUI mode (hit

-the current line of execution, shows you disassembly
+It highlights the current line of execution, shows you disassembly

 outputs, updated registers, active breakpoints and more.